mcggEz/senyas/README.md

 ## About The Project

 Senyas is an American Sign Language (ASL) recognition system that combines computer vision and machine learning to provide real-time sign language translation.
-The project leverages MediaPipe's powerful hand tracking and face mesh capabilities, along with Google's Gemini AI, to create a comprehensive solution for ASL communication.
+The project leverages MediaPipe's hand tracking and face mesh capabilities, and my custom made lstm model, to create a comprehensive solution for ASL communication.

 ## Built With
 - **React** - Frontend framework